Amir-Hossein-shamsi/restapi-django/README.md

 1. Docker and Docker-compose
 2. Django and djangorestframework
 3. implementing an authentication System
 4. implementing Celery and Redis
+5. Postgres as DataBase